 6. Dark Orchid Ombre

-In this style, smokey dark purple fades into pale lavender hair colors at the tips, to create a really dark yet warm ombre.
+In this purple hairstyle, smokey dark purple fades into pale lavender hair colors at the tips, to create a really dark yet warm ombre.

 7. Opal Balayage Lob